Inflates in 3 minutes

 Though the Intex Dura-Beam Standard Series Essential Rest Airbed is comfortable and easy to set up, it leaks air and doesn’t seem as durable as other air mattresses of the same caliber.
 Plus, it does not come with a warranty.
 If you’re in the market for a luxurious, easy-to-use air bed and can afford to invest a little more, we suggest you look elsewhere.

-- Product Name Dura-Beam Standard Series Essential Rest Airbed with Built-in Electric Pump
+- Product Name 24-inch Durabeam Pillow-Top Airbed Mattress with Internal Pump

 - Product Brand Intex